guru-cool/NN/README.md

 # How to test:
 Comment line 23 and uncomment line 25 to make the null resource always run, now test with and without a public IP.

+# Enhancements if this was a production Code:
+Write Unit tests!